bcfurtado/bcfurtado.github.io/_posts/2019-03-17-five-python-3-features-that-you-can-start-to-use-right-now.md

 >>> create_user('user@local.com', '12345', True, True, 'Admin')
 ```

 I'll say to you.
 It's not explicit.
-It makes hard understand what all
+It makes hard to understand what all
 these parameters means, and there's no way to enforce the keywords
 parameters to be used with Python 2.
 Until now: